Travel in Tibet

 Entrance Fees

-You will need to specify with your travel agency regarding if entrance fees into temples, monasteries and parks are included in your tour price.
+You will need to specify with your travel agency regarding if entrance fees into temples, monasteries and parks are include in your tour price.
 It is best to have these not included in your tour price.
 That way, you can decide which places you want to visit on your own.
 If you have the agency pay for the entrance fees and you decide to not visit a certain monastery, it could be difficult getting that amount refunded.

 Deposit and Cancellation Fee